 Absolutely!

 I don’t enjoy matcha in drinks a lot, but in my bakes, I find it delightful.
-The flavor is creamy, earthy (think gently nutty), and very, very refreshing.
-It’s not bitter.
+The flavor is creamy, earthy (think gently nutty), and very refreshing.
 And you can always tone down or up the level of matcha depending on how big a fan you are of it.

 In my opinion, it’s a perfect dessert for beginners and seasoned matcha lovers alike.
 So long as you invest in good-quality matcha.